Geometric formulation of quantum mechanics: Geometric formulation of pure quantum states

-where $\kappa(p,P_{f,\Sigma}(p))$ is minimal geodesics distance between $p$ and $P_{f,\Sigma}(p)$. \item\textbf{Reduction of quantum states:} The discrete spectrum of an observable $f$ provides the set of possible outcomes of the measurement of $f$.
+where $\kappa(p,P_{f,\Sigma}(p))$ is minimal geodesics distance between $p$ and $P_{f,\Sigma}(p)$.
+Moreover, $P_{f,\Sigma}(p)$ is the point closest to $p$ in where $\Sigma^{n}$ denotes the image of $\Sigma$ under the mapping $\Sigma \longmapsto\Sigma^{n}$ and e.g., $\{f,f\}_{+}$ is the expectation value of observable $\hat{F}^{2}$ corresponding to $f$. \item\textbf{Reduction of quantum states:} The discrete spectrum of an observable $f$ provides the set of possible outcomes of the measurement of $f$.
 The state of the system after measurement of an observable $f$ with corresponding eigenvalue $\lambda$ is given by the associated projection $P_{f,\lambda}(p)$ of the initial state $p$. \end{itemize} In the above geometric postulates of quantum mechanics we didn't refer to the linear structure of the Hilbert space which provides essential mathematical tools in linear and algebraic formulation of quantum mechanics.
-Comparing the situation with other physical systems with different formulation one could wonder if the geometric formulation of quantum mechanics will some day provides us with a generalization of quantum mechanics.
-Such a generalization of quantum mechanics may includes: i) the quantum phase space, ii) the algebra of quantum observables, and iii) the quantum dynamics.
-More on the geometric postulates of quantum mechanics can be found in \cite{Ashtekar_etal1998}.
+We could wonder if the geometric formulation of quantum mechanics will some day provides us with a generalization of quantum mechanics.
+Such a generalization of quantum mechanics may includes: i) the quantum phase space, ii) the algebra of the quantum observables, and iii) the quantum dynamics.
+More information on the geometric postulates of quantum mechanics can be found in \cite{Ashtekar_etal1998}.